sil-lead/ACR-Illustrations-updater/README.md

 You should be comfortable installing software and using the Windows **CMD** command prompt.

-Note: If you want to create an installer for a new image collection, see [sillsdev/image-collection-starter](https://github.com/sillsdev/image-collection-starter).
+_Note: If you want to create an installer for a new image collection, see [sillsdev/image-collection-starter](https://github.com/sillsdev/image-collection-starter)._

 # 1) Clone this repository

 Click the green **Copy** button and select **Download ZIP**.
-Then unzip the files that have been downloaded.
+Then unzip the downloaded file.
+(The folder will be named `acr=illustrations-updater-master`.)

 # 2) Launch CMD and set the PATH